Old Shanghai Fashion: The Glamour of Historic Beauty

 In the early 20th century, while most Chinese cities were just starting to shake off feudal superstitions, Shanghai’s entertainment and film industry had begun to flourish.
 During this time, four dazzling beauties took center stage as the leading ladies of Shanghai.

-Born in 1908 in Shanghai, Hu Die was one of the earliest Chinese actresses to enter the film industry and was hailed as the “First Beauty of the Republic.”
+Born in 1908 in Shanghai, Hu Die (her name is the Chinese pronunciation of “butterfly”) was one of the earliest Chinese actresses to enter the film industry and was hailed as the “First Beauty of the Republic.”
 She starred in films like “War Achievements,” “Sister Flowers,” and “Peerless Beauty.”
 In 1933, she was crowned Film Queen.

 After the outbreak of the Sino-Japanese War, Hu Die moved to Hong Kong and later retired from acting to live with her husband.
 She passed away in Canada on April 23, 1989, at the age of 81.